 The name Cecil reached English shores for the first time with the ancestors of the Cecil family as they migrated following the Norman Conquest of 1066.
 The Cecil family lived in Devon.
 The name refers to the family's former place of residence, St Cecile, a Norman area of Flanders.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
-The variations of the surname Cecil include Cecil, Cecill, Cecyll, Cyssel, Cessell, Sitsilt, Sicelt and many more.
+The variations of the surname Cecil include Cecil, Cecill, Cecyll, Cyssel, Cessell, Sitsilt, Sicelt, Seycil and many more.

-Another 287 words (20 lines of text) are included under the topic Early Cecil Notables in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) are included under the topic Early Cecil Notables in all our PDF Extended History products and printed products wherever possible.